noonecoder93/ProfitLib/README.md

 to skip it.

-On each call of the Calculate() method, updated exchange-rate information is pulled from Cryptsy and updated mining information is pulled from each coin daemon.
+On each call of the Calculate() method, updated exchange-rate information is pulled from the exchanges and updated mining information is pulled from each coin daemon.
 It returns a dictionary with current network hashrate, difficulty, and block reward, and expected 24-hour revenue in the coin in question and in Bitcoin.